ansonl/ansonl.github.io/_store/50-other-designs.md

 My most popular designs are my 3D topography relief maps and car accessories.

-Send me a message at [sales@ansonliu.com](mailto:sales@ansonliu.com) and mention the design you are interested in.
+See [Custom Design and Manufacturing]({% link _store/80-print-your-project.md %}) for more details.

 ## Commercial License for Released Designs

-All released designs are free for personal use.
-Released designs are my designs which have downloadable 3D files on a public website.
+All Released Designs are free for personal use.
+Released Designs are my designs which have downloadable 3D files on a public website such as Makerworld and Printables.

-If you are interested in selling any of my released designs, you can get a commercial license through my [Printables Club](https://www.printables.com/@ansonl/) membership.
+If you are interested in selling any of my Released Designs, you can obtain a commercial license through my [Printables Club](https://www.printables.com/@ansonl/) membership.

 ## Commercial License for Other Designs